Abreto/mysecrets/README.md

 #### Advanced

-Just a example.
+Just an example.
 If all your origin files are saved as `*.raw`, you can run

 	$ ./encrypt `ls *.raw`